Albert Kesselring: Impact on Luftwaffe doctrine

 In the area of aerial doctrine, Kesselring has been described by James Corum as a "worthy successor" to Wever.
-Like many ex-Army officers, Kesselring saw the importance of airpower in the tactical role, providing support to land operations.
+Like many ex-Army officers, Kesselring saw the importance of air power in the tactical role, providing support to land operations.
 In the historiography of the Luftwaffe, Kesselring and Hans-Jürgen Stumpff are usually blamed for neglecting strategic bombing while over-focusing on close air support for the army.
 However, the two most prominent enthusiasts for the focus on ground-support operations (either close air support or air interdiction) were Hugo Sperrle and Hans Jeschonnek.
 These men were long-time professional airmen involved in German air services since their early careers.

 Kesselring strongly supported the program to produce a long-range heavy bomber.
-As chief of staff he supported new technologies and training for bomb aimers and navigators to carry out effective long-range bombing missions and at high altitude.
+As chief of staff he supported new technologies and training for bomb aimers and navigators to carry out effective long-range bombing missions and at high altitudes.
 In March 1939 Kesselring expressed his doubt this could be done accurately at night or in bad weather.
 German scientists succeeded in proving otherwise, and developed a successful radio navigation system.

 The Luftwaffe was not pressured into ground support operations due to demands from the army, or because it was led by ex-army personnel.
 Interdiction and close air support were operations that suited the Luftwaffe's existing approach to warfare: a culture of joint inter-service operations rather than independent strategic air campaigns.
 Moreover, many officers in the Luftwaffe command believed medium bombers to be sufficient in power for use in strategic bombing operations against Germany's most likely enemies; Britain and France.
 The cancellation of Wever's long-range Ural bomber project in April 1937 was opposed by Kesselring.
-On 2 June the RLM relented and ordered a better performing design, which became the Heinkel He 177.
+On 2 June the RLM relented and ordered a better-performing design, which became the Heinkel He 177.
 The project took shape as Kesselring left office.